AWS PrivateLink

 Overview

 SaaS deployment with private network connectivity.
-The Kubernetes Agent communicates with OpsWorker via AWS PrivateLink instead of the public internet, ensuring no investigation data traverses public networks.
+Instead of the public internet, the Kubernetes Agent reaches OpsWorker over AWS PrivateLink, so investigation data does not traverse public networks.

 How It Works